Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     }
     ```

-### Dynamic Configuration
+### Dynamic configuration

-Android SDK allows users to configure their apps to use [dynamic configuration](/analytics/dynamic-configuration).
+Android SDK lets you configure your apps to use [dynamic configuration](../dynamic-configuration.md).
 This feature finds the best server URL automatically based on app users' location.

 - If you have your own proxy server and use `setServerUrl` API, leave dynamic configuration off.
 - If you have users in China Mainland, then we recommend using dynamic configuration.